xchainjs/xchainjs-lib/packages/xchain-swap/spec.md

 ```

 ## requiredConfTime()
-Works out the expected wait time for any transaction, in or outm based on the conf counting.
+Works out the expected wait time for any transaction, in or out based on the conf counting.
 Call twice to find the in + out bound time due to conf counting.

 Note: conf counting is done in the ChainClient interface within THORChain, so it might be best to have this function in each chain cliednt. e.g.  = chain.RequiredConfTime(inputAmount)
 Should return the just the time in seconds.